Flunixin InjectionThis page contains information on Flunixin Injection for veterinary use.

 Horse: There are no known contra-indications to this drug when used as directed.
 Intra-arterial injection should be avoided.
 Horses inadvertently injected intra-arterially can show adverse reactions.
 Signs can be ataxia, incoordination, hyperventilation, hysteria and muscle weakness.
 Signs are transient and disappear without antidotal medication within a few minutes.
 Do not use in horses showing hypersensitivity to flunixin meglumine.

-Cattle must not be slaughtered for human consumption within 4 days of the last treatment.
+RESIDUE WARNINGS: Cattle must not be slaughtered for human consumption within 4 days of the last treatment.
 Milk that has been taken during treatment and for 36 hours after the last treatment must not be used for food.
 Not for use in dry dairy cows.
 A withdrawal period has not been established for this product in preruminating calves.
 Do not use in calves to be processed for veal.
 Not for use in horses intended for food.
+Approved only for intravenous administration.
+Intramuscular administration has resulted in violative residues in the edible tissues of cattle sent to slaughter.

 As a class, cyclo-oxygenase inhibitory NSAIDs may be associated with gastrointestinal and renal toxicity.
 Sensitivity to drug-associated adverse effects varies with the individual patient.
 Patients at greatest risk for renal toxicity are those that are dehydrated, on concomitant diuretic therapy, or those with renal, cardiovascular, and/or hepatic dysfunction.

-Since many NSAIDs possess the potential to induce gastrointestinal ulceration, concomitant use of Flunixin Injection with other anti-inflammatory drugs, such as other NSAIDs and corticosteroids, should be avoided or closely monitored.
+Since many NSAIDs possess the potential to induce gastrointestinal ulceration, concomitant use of Flunixin Injection (flunixin meglumine injection) with other anti-inflammatory drugs, such as other NSAIDs and corticosteroids, should be avoided or closely monitored.

-Horse: The effects of Flunixin Injection on pregnancy has not been determined.
-Studies to determine activity of Flunixin Injection when administered concomitantly with other drugs have not been conducted.
+Horse: The effect of flunixin meglumine injection on pregnancy has not been determined.
+Studies to determine activity of flunixin meglumine injection when administered concomitantly with other drugs have not been conducted.
 Drug compatibility should be monitored closely in patients requiring adjunctive therapy.

-Cattle: Do not use in bulls intended for breeding, as reproductive effects of Flunixin Injection in these classes of cattle have not been investigated.
-NSAIDs are known to have potential effects on both parturition and the estrous cycle.
+Cattle: Do not use in bulls intended for breeding, as reproductive effects of flunixin meglumine injection in these classes of cattle have not been investigated.
+NSAIDs are known to have potential effects on both parturition (See Contraindications) and the estrous cycle.
 There may be a delay in the onset of estrus if flunixin is administered during the prostaglandin phase of the estrous cycle.
-The effects of flunixin on imminent parturition have not been evaluated in a controlled study.
 NSAIDs are known to have the potential to delay parturition through a tocolytic effect.
-Do not exceed the recommended dose.
+The use of NSAIDs in the immediate post-partum period may interfere with uterine involution and expulsion of fetal membranes.
+Cows should be monitored carefully for placental retention and metritis if Flunixin Injection is used within 24 hours after parturition.

 Horse: A 3-fold intramuscular dose of 1.5 mg/lb of bodyweight daily for 10 consecutive days was safe.
 No changes were observed in hematology, serum chemistry, or urinalysis values.
 Intravenous dosages of 0.5 mg/lb daily for 15 days; 1.5 mg/lb daily for 10 days; and 2.5 mg/lb daily for 5 days produced no changes in blood or urine parameters.
 No injection site irritation was observed following intramuscular injection of the 0.5 mg/lb recommended dose.
 Some irritation was observed following a 3-fold dose administered intramuscularly.